disutils/disutils-website-translations/README.md

 - ✅ Maintain HTML tags (e.g., `<a>`, `<strong>`) in their original position
 - ✅ Use appropriate cultural and linguistic adaptations where necessary
 - ✅ Follow proper grammar, punctuation, and capitalization rules of the target language
+- ✅ Be creative with error messages while keeping them appropriate (see Special Section below)

 ### DON'Ts
 - ❌ Translate team names, product names, or brand names (e.g., "Disutils Team", "RejectModders")